RetroReversing/retroReversing/pages/consoles/snes/SNESSDK.md

 The documentation for the **HEX2ISX** tool mentions that it supports the **Sony NEWS** assembler called **asm816**, this tool assembles to 65816 machine code which is the Main SNES CPU.

-This suggests that SNES development at Nintendo was split between the IBM-PC compatibles and the Unix-based Sony NEWS workstation!
+This suggests that SNES development at Nintendo was split between the **IBM-PC** compatibles and the Unix-based Sony NEWS workstation!

+---
 ## SNES SDK File Formats
 There are a number of common file formats that you will find throughout the Super Nintendo SDK files.